jalalhaider550/Law-OSS/README.md

 ## License

-Certain Law OSS software is made available under open-source licences.
+Law OSS software is made available under open-source licences.
 Your use of that software is governed by the applicable open-source licence terms.

 Commercial licensing available on request.